Beginning in 2010, the Center on Law, Equality and Race has brought nationally recognized speakers to UCI Law.

-The George T. and Harriet E. Pfleger Chair in Law (USC Law) will discuss her book Reproducing Racism: How Everyday Choices Lock In White Advantage (NYU Press 2014).
+The George T. and Harriet E. Pfleger Chair in Law (USC Law) discussed her book Reproducing Racism: How Everyday Choices Lock In White Advantage (NYU Press 2014).

 A reception and book signing followed the lecture.

 The John H. Boalt Professor of Law (Berkeley Law) discussed his newly released book, Dog Whistle Politics: How Coded Racial Appeals Have Reinvented Racism and Wrecked the Middle Class (Oxford University Press 2014).